 It is not good practice to soak your pakkawood product for extended periods of time.
 While pakkawood is resistant to water, it is still made of wood and may be damaged.
 Are your handles fading due to wear?
 Use tung oil or mineral oil, the same ones you use for any other wooden piece, and buff with a soft cloth.
 Tru-oil is another thing you can use.

-In cases where oiling the pakkawood isn’t enough to get the shiny finish you’re used to, use sandpaper.
+In cases where oiling the pakkawood isn’t enough to get the shiny type finish you’re used to, try to use sandpaper.
 Start with about 120 grit.
 Coat the pakkawood with oil and leave it for a few hours.
 Polishing and sanding give an aesthetic finish to the wood.

 Is Pakkawood Dishwasher Safe?